Logger

 } // namespace aimrt::logger

-Usage Examples of Runtime Logger Handle in AimRT
+Usage Examples of the Runtime Logger Handle in AimRT

-Module developers can directly refer to the following examples to use the logger handle assigned to the module for logging:
+Module developers can print logs using the logger handle assigned to the module by following the example below:

 #include "aimrt_module_cpp_interface/module_base.h"